Research

 Fish ecology and fisheries management

-Fish ecology and fisheries research are critical components of efforts towards fishing sustainability.
-I am interested in different questions related to fish ecology and life history, movement ecology, influence of different traits on the susceptibility to fishing, as well as in the overall fishery trends and sustainability.
+Fish ecology and fisheries research are critical components of efforts towards healthy aquatic ecosystems and fishing sustainability.
+I am interested in different questions related to fish ecology and life history, movement ecology, as well as in the overall fishery trends and sustainability.
 I am addressing these issues using various methods, including telemetry, population modelling, meta-analyses and catch time-series assessments.

 Trends in science, indices of scientific impact

 The field of scientometrics has grown to become a powerful tool to overview and evaluate scientific activities and provide insight into the scientific tendencies and priorities.
-I am interested in using different approaches to understand the overall research process, functioning of scientific networks, development of tools to assess scientific performance, and assessment of scientific trends in specific research fields.
+I am interested in exploring and addressing emerging trends in science, in the use of different approaches to understand the overall research process and scientific performance, and assessment of scientific trends in specific research fields.

 Aquatic toxicology, water quality indices

-Pollution is widely recognized as a major threat to aquatic ecosystems.
-Effects of water and sediment pollution, pollutant bioaccumulation in fish tissues and along food chains, and the development of fish related water quality indices represented some of the main research topics during my engagement at the fish ecology and fisheries research lab at the Institute for Multidisciplinary Research, Belgrade University.
+Pollution is widely recognized as one of the major threats to aquatic ecosystems.
+Effects of water and sediment pollution, pollutant bioaccumulation in fish tissues and along food chains, and the development of fish related water quality indices represented some of the main research topics within my PhD project, and during my engagement at the Fish Ecology and Fisheries Research Lab at the Institute for Multidisciplinary Research, Belgrade University.

 © 2015 IVAN JARIC